Slaeg/Hemorrhoids/README.md

    - Up Arrow: Thrust
    - Left/Right Arrows: Rotate
 3. Press the Spacebar to shoot
-4. Destroy asteroids and UFOs to score points
+4. Destroy haemorrhoids and enemys to score points
-5. Avoid collisions with asteroids and UFO bullets
+5. Avoid collisions with haemorrhoids and enemy bullets

 ## Learning Outcomes